kaiorosa1/SistemaCredenciamentoPPGI/README.md

 ## What is it?

-SistemaCredenciamentoPPGI is a project written in Java where the user can register professors to the Federal University of Espirito Santo PPGI program.
+SistemaCredenciamentoPPGI is a project written in Java where the user can register professors in the Federal University of Espirito Santo PPGI program.

 ---